 Judge according to your child’s capabilities or age and choose a trail that you think they should manage.
 Don’t fall for their tricks such as whining, pretending pain in knees or eyelashes.
 That might mean laziness, boredom or just plain desire to be in charge.
 Carry them only if they are really exhausted, hurt and at the end of their strength.
 Do it in intervals – carry them 500 metres and make them walk the next 300, carry them again and so forth.
 Push them into action in a positive way with encouraging and kind words, smiles and being a great role model.
 You can bribe them with a sweet reward, a mini-size chocolate bar or one cookie, after they reach that tall tree 300 meters ahead etc.

-Do you have any great tips for hiking with kids?
+How do you train your kids to become hikers?
+Do you have any great tips for hiking with children?
 What works best for you?
 Please let me know in the comments below.

 If you find this article useful, feel free to leave a tip 🙂